-In the end, BrightPoint engaged Cloud4J to build a custom web application using Web App Builder.
+In the end, BrightPoint engaged Cloud4J to build a custom web application using Portal Builder.
 To learn more about specific features, see the following sections:

-All of the data on the BrightPoint web site (children, projects, partners, etc.) is stored in Salesforce.
+All the data on the BrightPoint website (children, projects, partners, etc.) is stored in Salesforce.
 The screenshot below shows how the data from a Child record in Salesforce shows up on the web site.